helenafnandes/mood-analyzer-chatbot/README.md

 This project implements a chatbot tailored for a bakery, capable of engaging in conversation with users to provide information about the bakery's products and services, as well as assist with placing orders.
 The chatbot utilizes several natural language processing (NLP) techniques including spell checking and sentiment analysis to enhance user experience and interaction quality.

+The chatbot is powered by a neural network built with TensorFlow, trained using a JSON file containing specific intents.
+These intents represent different conversation patterns and associated responses.
+The neural network has been trained to classify these intents, enabling the chatbot to understand and appropriately respond to user messages.

+## Live Demonstration

+You can experience the chatbot through a live web application by following this [link](https://chatbot-webapp-one.vercel.app/).
+The source code for the web app can be found [here](https://github.com/helenafnandes/chatbot-webapp)

 ## Functionalities

 1. ✅**Spell Checking**: The chatbot corrects spelling errors in user input to improve understanding and ensure accurate responses.

 2. ✅**Sentiment Analysis**: Integrated sentiment analysis allows the chatbot to gauge the sentiment of user inputs.
 In case of negative sentiment, appropriate actions are taken to address the user's concern and escalate it to the bakery staff if needed.

-3. ✅**Web-Based Interface for Tests**: A user-friendly web interface enabling easy viewing and testing of the chatbot.
+3. ✅**Web-Based Interface for Tests**: A [user-friendly web interface](https://chatbot-webapp-one.vercel.app/) enabling easy viewing and testing of the chatbot.

 4. 🔳**Enhanced Spell Checking**: Implement spell checking functionality that leverages keyboard configuration for improved accuracy and efficiency.

-## How to Use

-### Live Demonstration

-You can experience the chatbot through a live web application by following this [link](https://chatbot-webapp-one.vercel.app/).
-The source code for the web app can be found [here](https://github.com/helenafnandes/chatbot-webapp)

-### Local Installation
+## Local Installation

-If you prefer to run the chatbot on your own machine, you can download the chatbot folder and set it up locally.
+To run the chatbot on your own machine, clone this repository and set it up locally:

-To download the necessary files, run the following command in your terminal:

 ```bash
 git clone https://github.com/helenafnandes/mood-analyzer-chatter-bot.git